This is everything you need to know about hiking to the top of Volcan Villarrica in Chile, one of the best day hikes you can do in South America

 To the right of my I could see the crater of Volcan Villarrica, the rock tinged yellow from all the sulphurous gas, while to my left I could see a huge white glacier, a place where hardly anyone steps foot.

-Turning around, I looked down the volcano past all the ice and snow to the lake in Pucon glistening in the midday sun, seeing just how far we had come in one morning.
+Turning around, I looked down the volcano past all the ice and snow to Lake Pucon in Chile glistening in the midday sun, seeing just how far we had come in one morning.

 It didn’t matter that I was only 2,848 metres high, it felt like I was on top of the world.